techbyteinsight

 Not ideal for:

-❌ Beginners who need a smaller, simpler system
+❌ Novices who demand a smaller, simpler system.

 Real-World Use: From Landscape to Studio